zhang-liyi/bnn/README.md

-# bnn
+# Bayesian neural networks
-An implementation of Bayesian neural network using Variational Inference, Monte Carlo Dropout, and Hamiltonian Monte Carlo, with training on two toy datasets.
+An implementation of Bayesian neural networks using Variational Inference, Monte Carlo Dropout, and Hamiltonian Monte Carlo, with training on two toy datasets.

 To run, use:
 `python main.py --dataset=[D]`